-Historically, the nitroblue tetrazolium (NBT) test has been the recognized diagnostic test for chronic granulomatous disease (CGD).
-Relying on light microscopy, the NBT test provides only a qualitative determination of phagocyte nicotinamide adenine dinucleotide phosphate (NADPH) oxidase activity.
+Previously, the nitroblue tetrazolium (NBT) test was the recognized diagnostic test for CGD.
+Relying on light microscopy, the NBT test relies on a subjective analysis of phagocyte nicotinamide adenine dinucleotide phosphate (NADPH) oxidase activity.1

-The dihydrorhodamine (DHR) test produces fewer false-negative results than the NBT test and is known for its1,2:
+The DHR test produces fewer false-negative results than the NBT test and is known for its2,3:

 Checkmark